-If you wish to submit a proposal to be considered for inclusion in next year's proxy materials or nominate a director, your proposal must be in proper form according to SEC Regulation 14A, Rule 14a-8 and received by our Corporate Secretary no later than December 27, 2022.
-Proposals received after that date will not be included in the proxy materials we send out in connection with our 2023 Annual Meeting of Stockholders.
+If you wish to submit a proposal to be considered for inclusion in next year's proxy materials or nominate a director, your proposal must be in proper form according to SEC Regulation 14A, Rule 14a-8 and received by our Corporate Secretary no later than [], 2024, the date that is one hundred twenty (120) days prior to the first anniversary of the date this Proxy Statement was first released to stockholders.
+Proposals received after that date will not be included in the proxy materials we send out in connection with our 2024 Annual Meeting of Stockholders.
 If a proposal is received before that date, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.

 In addition, our Bylaws establish an advance notice procedure for nominations for election to our Board of Directors and other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement.
-To be timely, stockholder notice of a nomination or a proposal must be delivered to or mailed and received by the Corporate Secretary at our principal offices not later than the close of business on March 10, 2023 and no earlier than the close of business on February 8, 2023; provided, however, that in the event that the date of the 2023 Annual Meeting of Stockholders is held more than thirty (30) days before or more than seventy (70) days after the anniversary date of the 2022 Annual Meeting of Stockholders, notice by the stockholder to be timely must be delivered not earlier than the close of business on the one hundred twentieth (120th) day prior to the 2023 Annual Meeting of Stockholders and not later than the close of business on the later of the ninetieth (90th) day prior to the 2023 Annual Meeting of Stockholders or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by us.
+To be timely, stockholder notice of a nomination or a proposal must be delivered to or mailed and received by the Corporate Secretary at our principal offices not later than the close of business on March 10, 2024 and no earlier than the close of business on February 9, 2024; provided, however, that in the event that the date of the 2024 Annual Meeting of Stockholders is held more than thirty (30) days before or more than seventy (70) days after the anniversary date of the 2023 Annual Meeting of Stockholders, notice by the stockholders and not later than the close of business on the one hundred twentieth (120th) day prior to the 2024 Annual Meeting of Stockholders and not later than the close of business on the later of the ninetieth (90th) day prior to the 2024 Annual Meeting of Stockholders or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by us.
 All nominations and stockholder proposals should be sent to the attention of our Corporate Secretary, c/o OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, Pennsylvania 19067.
 The notice of nomination or proposal also must comply with the content requirements for such notices set forth in our Bylaws.

-In addition to satisfying the foregoing advance notice requirements under our Bylaws, to comply with the universal proxy rules (once effective) under the Exchange Act, stockholder who intend to solicit proxies in support of director nominees other than the Company's nominees must provide written notice that sets for the information required by Rule 14a-19 under the Exchange Act no later than April 9, 2023, which is 60 days prior to the anniversary date of the 2022 Annual Meeting of Stockholders.
+In addition to satisfying the foregoing advance notice requirements under our Bylaws, to comply with the universal proxy rules (once effective) under the Exchange Act, stockholder who intend to solicit proxies in support of director nominees other than the Company's nominees must provide written notice that sets for the information required by Rule 14a-19 under the Exchange Act no later than April 9, 2024, which is 60 days prior to the anniversary date of the 2023 Annual Meeting of Stockholders.